Advising for Current Students

 Spring 2024 Advising Modules

-All undeclared Second Year and Beyond students are required to meet with their primary academic advisor in UCUA to discuss intended major and plans for each semester.
-Students should complete the second year advising module prior to meeting with their advisor.
+All undeclared second year and beyond students are required to meet with their primary academic advisor in UCUA to discuss their intended major and plan for enrollment for each semester.
+Students should complete the second year advising requirement by meeting with their advisor.

 Continuing Students